Glycemic Index of Butter cookies - Flour, Butter, Sugar

 What nutrients does Butter cookies - Flour, Butter, Sugar provide?

-Can diabetics include Butter cookies - Flour, Butter, Sugar in their diet?
+Can Butter cookies - Flour, Butter, Sugar be eaten at night?

 Glycemic Index Database